Registration for the 2018 California Economic Summit is now open! The statewide event takes place in Santa Rosa on November 15-16.

 The Summit is a civic venture that requires contributions of time, talent and treasure.
-California Forward and the California Stewardship Network continue to convene sixteen regional partners and seven action teams of more than 700 experts and practitioners from all over the state.
-The California Economic Summit’s Roadmap to Shared Prosperity: The One Million Challenges sets the course for the future.
+California Forward and the California Stewardship Network continue to convene hundreds of California experts and practitioners from all over the state.
+The California Economic Summit’s 2018 Roadmap to Shared Prosperity sets the course for the future.

-ROADMAP TO SHARED PROSPERITY
+2018 ROADMAP TO SHARED PROSPERITY

-Read the full Roadmap: 2016 Roadmap to Shared Prosperity
+Read the full Roadmap: 2018 Roadmap to Shared Prosperity

 HOW THE SUMMIT WORKS

 The California Economic Summit gathers together leaders from across the state in an unprecedented way to create shared economic agenda, one developed by private, public, and civic champions from the state's diverse regions with the goal of expanding prosperity for all.

 In advance of the 2017 California Economic Summit in San Diego, Summit leaders looked ahead to identify priority areas of action for advancing prosperity over the decade.